+CHAPTER 3 Using the plan's coverage for your Part D prescription drugs
-- Section 1.1 This chapter describes your coverage for Part D drugs - Section 1.2 Basic rules for the plan's Part D drug coverage

-SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-order service

-- Section 2.1 To have your prescription covered, use a network pharmacy - Section 2.2 Finding network pharmacies - Section 2.3 Using the plan's mail-order services - Section 2.4 How can you get a long-term supply of drugs? - Section 2.5 When can you use a pharmacy that is not in the plan's network?

-SECTION 3 Your drugs need to be in the plan's "Drug Guide"

-- Section 3.1 The "Drug Guide" tells which Part D drugs are covered - Section 3.2 There are four "cost-sharing tiers" for drugs in the Drug Guide - Section 3.3 How can you find out if a specific drug is in the Drug Guide?

-SECTION 4 There are restrictions on coverage for some drugs

-- Section 4.1 Why do some drugs have restrictions? - Section 4.2 What kinds of restrictions? - Section 4.3 Do any of these restrictions apply to your drugs?

-SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?

-- Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered - Section 5.2 What can you do if your drug is not in the Drug Guide or if the drug is restricted in some way? - Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+SECTION 1 Introduction 39 Section 1.1 This chapter describes your coverage for Part D drugs 39 Section 1.2 Basic rules for the plan's Part D drug coverage 39 SECTION 2 Fill your prescription at a network pharmacy or through the plan's mail-orde service Section 2.1 To have your prescription covered, use a network pharmacy 40 Section 2.2 Finding network pharmacies 40 Section 2.3 Using the plan's mail-order services 41 Section 2.4 How can you get a long-term supply of drugs?
+42 Section 2.5 When can you use a pharmacy that is not in the plan's network?
+42 SECTION 3 Your drugs need to be in the plan's "Drug Guide" 44 Section 3.1 The "Drug Guide" tells which Part D drugs are covered 44 Section 3.2 There are five "cost-sharing tiers" for drugs in the Drug Guide 45 Section 3.3 How can you find out if a specific drug is in the Drug Guide?
+45 SECTION 4 There are restrictions on coverage for some drugs 46 Section 4.1 Why do some drugs have restrictions?
+46 Section 4.2 What kinds of restrictions?
+46 Section 4.3 Do any of these restrictions apply to your drugs?
+47 SECTION 5 What if one of your drugs is not covered in the way you'd like it to be covered?
+47 Section 5.1 There are things you can do if your drug is not covered in the way you'd like it to be covered.
+47 Section 5.2 What can you do if your drug is not in the Drug Guide or if the drug is restricted in some way?
+48 Section 5.3 What can you do if your drug is in a cost-sharing tier you think is too high?
+50

+2022 Evidence of Coverage for Humana Basic Rx Plan (PDP) Chapter 3.
+Using the plan's coverage for your Part D prescription drugs